 - a condition, such as HIV, AIDS, uncontrolled diabetes, or medication, has weakened the immune system

 - the cyst is very large or is affecting daily life, such as becoming stuck on clothing

 A doctor may prescribe antibiotics to clear up an underlying infection or may recommend removing the cyst surgically.

-Removal of a cyst is usually done at a doctor's office, under local anesthetic.
+Removal of a cyst is usually possible at a doctor's office, under local anesthetic.
 Local anesthetic enables a fast recovery time and allows the individual to remain awake during the procedure.